johanley/covid-19-canada/README.md

 * Cases - in intensive care
 * Cases - deaths

-Points that seem to me to be important, but are overlooked:
+Points that seem to be important but overlooked:

 ### Cases are really *known* cases.
 It may seem pedantic to you, but it's worth repeating.